PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 because this is a characterized four-call orchestration extraction with a focused runtime equivalence test.

+## Late reshape-layout composite characterization

+The next non-store unit covers three adjacent late layout repairs: the ExpandDims-compatible Transpose/Reshape collapse, the Flatten-HW-compatible collapse, and the private NHWC Reshape collapse.
+Each returns one bounded integer mapping, and all three lowerer locals are unconsumed.

+The focused characterization fixes their order, exact model/layout arguments, guarded elementwise-fanout predecessor, channel-shuffle successor, and absence of result consumers.
+A strict expected failure requires one `run_late_reshape_layout_cleanup` owner and one ordered `_late_reshape_layout_results` tuple outside the already-full session store.
+No production source changed.

+The initial baseline exposed one independent stale channel-shuffle assertion: its predecessor had already moved inside `session.record_phase_result`, while the test still required a direct call.
+Commit `2107f972` now verifies both the stable phase ID and its nested owner; that module passes all 24 contracts.

+Sequential validation under core-only `uv` completed with `93 passed, 1 xfailed in 1.09s`; the sole xfail is the intentionally absent composite.
+Targeted Ruff, bytecode compilation, and whitespace validation also passed.
+Commit and push the characterization before implementing the owner.
+Keep the phase store at 128/128 and do not create, update, or reopen a pull request.

 ## Guarded terminal BatchMatMul implementation

 The three characterized results now record inside their original guard under: